Bhutan’s Snowman Trek: Day 22 – Tampoe Tsho To Rerethang Via Tempe La

 Snowman trekkers on the ridge below Om Tsho

-the trail from Om Tsho to the lake below
+The trail from Om Tsho to the lake below

 the top end of the small lake below Om Tsho

 And then the second steeper and longer drop in elevation.
-Here is the Lonely Planet Guide To Bhutan description:
+Here is the Lonely Planet Guide to Bhutan description:

 From the second lake to the headwaters of the Nikka Chhu is a descent so steep that even yaks are reluctant to come down this stretch.
 LP Guide To Bhutan

-a few of our horses coming down a steep section to Zezey Thang
+A few of our horses coming down a steep section to Zezey Thang

 waterfall from the lake just above ZeZey Thang